-Famed Street Photographer David Godlis Captures the Fabulous Retirees of 1970s South Beach
+Famed Street Photographer David Godlis’ Take on a Bygone Era in 1970s South Beach

 Although best known for his photographs of the New York punk-rock scene, David Godlis trains his lens on the eccentricities of Miami in his new book.